 Movement of heat by radiation

-Heat loss by radiation is a result of transmission of heat through waves by extremely energized molecules.
+Heat loss by radiation is a result of the transmission of heat through waves by extremely energized molecules.
 Heat loss through this medium requires the hotter surface to be above the ambient temperature.

 Relationship between Radiation, Convection, and Conduction